-The Commission has zero tolerance for workplace violence.
-Workplace violence by any Commission Employee or Representative doing business with the Commission will not be tolerated.
-Each Commission Employee and Representative will be held accountable for complying with this policy and reporting any suspicious activity or workplace violence, whether they were directly involved or not.
+Workplace Violence by any Employee or Commission Representative will not be tolerated.
+Each Employee and Commission Representative will be held accountable for complying with this policy and reporting any suspicious activity or Workplace Violence, whether they were directly involved or not.